andreashlarsen/BayesFit/README.md

 ### Release notes

 #### BayesFit version 2 major updates:
-* written in Python3 instead of Fortran
+* written in Python3 instead of Fortran.
-* documented (at GitHub and in the source code)
+* documented (at GitHub and in the source code).
-* allow for simultaneous fitting of multiple datasets
+* simultaneous fitting of multiple datasets.

 ##### version 2.7
 * reorganization of helpfunctions